I am a New York City-based artist and designer exploring the intersection of the built environment and digital technologies.

 As I was growing up, Central Park was my backyard and the city my playground.
 I developed loves for architecture and urbanism early, as well as a critical engagement with the issues that underly them.
 Simultaneously, through computer science, I became fascinated by the active and responsive manipulation of virtual space.
 Through physical computing I learned I could merge the two: the playground, so to speak, became of my own derivation.
 Its logic was easy to adjust and explore, and working in the physical domain, to me, meant working in grounded and veritably human experience.

-I hold a Bachelor of Arts in architectural history from Brown University and am currently pursuing a Master of Architecture at Columbia University GSAPP.
-I have also conducted coursework at the Bartlett School of Architecture, UCL and at the Copenhagen Institute of Interaction Design, as well as held professional positions in experience/exhibition design and real estate development.
-My work has been nominated for award by the Media Architecture Institute, covered by ArchDaily, Designboom, and Hyperallergic, and exhibited internationally.
+Ian holds a Bachelor of Arts in architectural history from Brown University and is currently pursuing a Master of Architecture at Columbia University GSAPP.
+He has also conducted coursework at the Bartlett School of Architecture, UCL and at the Copenhagen Institute of Interaction Design, as well as held professional positions in experience/exhibition design and real estate development.
+His work has been recognized by, among others, the Architizer A+ Awards, the SEGD Global Design Awards, the ADC Awards, and the Media Architecture Biennale Awards; covered by such outlets as ArchDaily, Hyperallergic, and Designboom; and exhibited internationally.

 Ian _at_ IanCallender.net | Instagram | LinkedIn